 Funeral leave may be granted for a death in the employee's immediate family.
 Funeral leave may not exceed three (3) days for any one occurrence.
-The employee shall notify his/her immediate supervisor of his/her need to take funeral leave before the leave is taken; this notification may not be given later than one (1) hour after the beginning of the workday.
+The employee shall notify the employee's immediate supervisor of the employee's need to take funeral leave before the leave is taken; this notification may not be given later than one (1) hour after the beginning of the workday.
 Additional leave, under exceptional circumstances, may be authorized by the department head but shall be charged against the employee's sick leave or vacation leave, as authorized.